 - fear of the unknown

 - the cost (dollars and time) of cloud service technology

 There are a lot of misperceptions when it comes to the cloud, including the three reservations listed above.
 But what if we told you the very reasons you’re concerned about making the switch to cloud services are the exact same reasons you should adopt now?

 It can be easy to get carried away in the hype of the latest-and-greatest technology, but every once in a while, there is an advancement that revolutionizes our world.
 Just as cell phones, email and the World Wide Web before it, cloud services are the future of business.

 Think about never hearing those heartburn inducing words “the server is down” ever again, and the loss of productivity as a result.
 For every reservation you may have about taking that leap, there are reasons your company will thrive with cloud services.
 Rather than allowing that fear constrict you, channel it to advance your company “into the clouds.”

-Cody Evans is a Technical Specialist and Abby Parker serves as Client Development Director at AdamsGabbert, a business outcomes consulting firm supported by recruiting and staffing, technology services, and consulting—all designed to make business better for clients.
+Cody Evans is a Technical Specialist and Abby Parker serves as Client Development Director at AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
+Founded in 1999 and based in Overland Park, Kan., AG focuses on staffing + recruiting, technology services, and consulting—all designed to make business better for their clients.
 What systems does your company use for collaboration?
 Are they working?
 Share your thoughts on LinkedIn, Facebook or Twitter!